stpriyanka/Billogram.NET/README.md

    PM> Install-Package Billogram

 ```
-For more details about the package should be found [here](https://www.nuget.org/packages/BillogramPackage/).
+For more details about the package should be found here on [Nuget.Org](https://www.nuget.org/packages/BillogramPackage/).

 ## Usage